gem-pasteur/Integron_Finder/CONTRIBUTING.md

 * **Provide specific examples to demonstrate the steps**.
   Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this enhancement would be useful** to most emg_analyzer users.
+* **Explain why this enhancement would be useful** to most integron_finder users.
-* **Specify which version of emg_analyzer you're using.** You can get the exact version by running `emg_analyzer --version` in your terminal.
+* **Specify which version of integron_finder you're using.** You can get the exact version by running `integron_finder --version` in your terminal.
 * **Specify the name and version of the OS you're using.**

 ### Your First Code Contribution

-Unsure where to begin contributing to emg_analyzer?
+Unsure where to begin contributing to integron_finder?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two.
 * [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues.